avapolzin/X-rayLCs/Novae/README.md

 # Novae

+Each light curve file is named according to the event. _<event>_*.txt_ files are from Mukai et al. (2008) and have the suffix **_high** for upper limits and **_low** for lower limits. *Novae_Mukai.txt* contains a list of events, their distances, and k-corrections, which can be used to convert to 0.3-10 keV (following Mukai et al. in assuming a 5 keV bremsstrahlung spectrum where the native ROSAT luminosity is measured for the 0.2 - 2.4 keV band and all other instruments have their luminosities reported in the 2 - 10 keV band).
+The columns are "Day", which refers to days since outburst, and "logLum(cgs)", which gives the log of luminosity/(erg s<sup>-1</sup>) in the instrument's band.

+The _*_fluxlc.qdp_ files are also named according to the event. **Novae_Page.txt** gives details of the light curve files including the distance in kpc and whether or not (isflux = YES or NO) the light curves give flux in counts or in cgs units.
+The relevant columns in the .qdp files are the first two: time (0th column) and observed 0.3 - 10 keV flux (1st column).
+If isflux = YES, then those latter values are in units of erg s<sup>-1</sup> cm<sup>-2</sup>.
+If isflux = NO, then those latter values are in counts per second and a uniform flux correction factor of 3.575e-11 can be applied to convert between counts/s and cgs units.

 |Name | RA/Dec | Distance (kpc) | References|
 | :---: | :---: | :---: | :---: |
 |V838 Her |18:46:31.56 +12:14:00.7 | 3.4 | Mukai et al. 2008|